Free day care from Michigan Child Development & Care (CDC) Assistance.

 The free Child Development and Care (CDC) program is administered by the Department of Education.
 However grants as well as vouchers are offered locally.
 The Michigan Department of Health and Human Services (formerly DHS) is responsible for eligibility determination for the CDC program.

-The CDC program was created in an effort to assist families with paying for their child care costs.
+The free CDC program was created in an effort to assist families with paying for their child care costs.
 There are other State of Michigan assistance programs that may provide additional help and support so that the parent can focus on working or acquiring new skills.

 In order to be qualified, parents or substitute parents must meet the eligibility requirements for these programs as well, which are indicated below.
 As part of these service, parents can enroll into programs that can provide them with access to new skills (such as job training) or increase their education, including GED classes.
 These other resources can be important for the Michigan resident as they work to gain long term self-sufficiency.

 The Child Development and Care program is flexible, meant to account for different activities such as employment; high school completion; family preservation and other approved activities.
 The CDC program is focused on ensuring access to quality care for the child.
 This is a reason that free vouchers may be given in some instances.

 Michigan allows the parent to choose from a variety of licensed, registered, enrolled and unlicensed providers.
 This also provides more choice to the family that is seeking assistance.
 Vouchers are also only offeredfor assisting with the costs for qualified providers.